ArsonAssassin/DSAP/README.md

 * Keys and progression items (e.g. Lordvessel) will be randomized into the item pool.
 * Other items (consumables, souls, unique items, equipment) will also be randomized into the item pool.
 * Undead Asylum is not randomized.
 This is intended behavior so as to not put the player into BK mode immediately.
+* Enemy loot and shop items are not yet randomized.

 # Artificial logic
 * While in an alpha state, some artificial "logic" is introduced to limit the number of items that are "in logic" extremely early.
 This does not affect actual access, but affects what the randomizer considers "logically possible" to access at any point.
 Most such rules are listed below.